jpbonson/SBBFramework/README.md

 - classification tasks: add a .train and a .test file to SBB/datasets, define a configuration, and run SBB.
 Sample configurations for this task are available in SBB/configs/classification/ (Warning: This framework was developed focusing on reinforcement learning, so it is not able to deal with big datasets)

 # Index
-1. Introduction
+1. Introduction to SBB
 2. References
 3. How to Install
 4. How to Run
 5. How to Test
 6. SBB Examples

-## 1. Introduction
+## 1. Introduction to SBB
-...
+[TODO]

 ## 2. References

+Below there are a few of the publications about SBB.

+**Papers**

+P. Lichodzijewski and M. I. Heywood.
+Symbiosis, complexification and simplicity under GP.
+In Proceedings of the ACM Genetic and Evolutionary Computation Conference, pages 853–860, 2010.

+J. A. Doucette, P. Lichodzijewski, and M. I. Heywood.
+Hierarchical task decomposition through symbiosis in reinforcement learning.
+In ACM Genetic and Evolutionary Computation Conference, pages 97–104, 2012.

+S. Kelly, P. Lichodzijewski, and M. I. Heywood.
+On run time libraries and hierarchical symbiosis.
+In Evolutionary Computation (CEC), 2012 IEEE Congress on, pages 1–8.
+IEEE, 2012.

+J. P. C. Bonson, A. Mcintyre, and M. I. Heywood.
+On Novelty Driven Evolution in Poker.
+In Computational Intelligence, 2016 IEEE Symposium Series on.
+IEEE, 2016.

+**Master Thesis**

+J. P. C. Bonson.
+Diversity and Novelty as Objectives in Poker, 2016. ([link](http://web.cs.dal.ca/~mheywood/Thesis/JPCBonson.pdf))

 **PhD Thesis**

-Lichodzijewski, P. (2011) A Symbiotic Bid-Based (SBB) framework for problem decomposition using Genetic Programming, PhD Thesis ([link](http://web.cs.dal.ca/~mheywood/Thesis/PLichodzijewski.pdf))
+P. Lichodzijewski.
+A Symbiotic Bid-Based (SBB) framework for problem decomposition using Genetic Programming, 2011. ([link](http://web.cs.dal.ca/~mheywood/Thesis/PLichodzijewski.pdf))

 ## 3. How to Install